koichi-murakami/geant4_runtime/README.md

 Runtime image for Geant4 (single thread, w/o visualization).

-This image is based on Ubuntu 20.04 LTS.
+This image is based on `Ubuntu 20.04 LTS`.

 Geant4 is installed in
 * /opt/geant4 : headers and libraries